JasonLocklin/Dissertation/VWM/Results.md

 [Non-target/binding errors] As was the case for the $P_G$, the
 $P_{NT}$ data is highly non-normal and transformations are ineffective in correcting for the nature of the data.
 Figure
-\ref{fig_VWM_MTarget} presents the means for the two multi-target conditions (2- and 3-targets).
+\ref{fig_VWM_MTarget} presents the means for the two multi-square conditions.
 As was done for the guessing data, analysis was performed on the collapsed means of the two conditions.
 Here, however, the Kruskal-Wallis test was significant ($\chi^2(2) = 7.5$, $\text{p} < 0.05$).
 Multiple comparison tests